nick27g/NG/README.md

 ## Intro

 Dedicated and result-driven Cybersecurity graduate and IT professional, with a background in network management, troubleshooting, and enhancing security measures.
 Proven expertise in IT support, network security, scripting, and diverse operating systems.
 Committed to safeguarding digital environments and driving efficiency in Cybersecurity.

-I have a strong passion for computers, reading, mental health and fitness.
-I have three dogs and a pet hedgehog.
+I hold eight active certifications from organizations such as CompTIA, LPI, ISC2, and Axelos.

+Recently, I obtained my BS in Cybersecurity and Information Assurance at Western Governors University.
+This program has taught me the technical and logical skills needed to pursue a career in Cybersecurity.
+My ultimate goal is to find an organization to work for long term that has a strong sense of community and has plenty of growth opportunities.

+While my education has taught me a variety of skills for the Cybersecurity industry, I still have a lot to learn.
+In 2025, my goals are to become proficient in Microsoft Azure, Amazon Web Services, and Splunk.
+I am also studying to obtain my CCSP certification from ISC2.

+I am open to relocation and more than willing to work onsite.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project]